On cyclic fixed points of spectra: Introduction

 \section{Introduction}

 Let $p$ be any prime number.
-Graeme Segal's Burnside ring conjecture \cite{Ad82} for a finite $p$-group $G$ asserts that when $X = S_G$ is the genuinely $G$-equivariant sphere spectrum, then the canonical map $X^G \to X^{hG} = F(EG_+, X)^G$ is a $p$-adic equivalence.
-For cyclic groups $C = C_p$ of prime order the conjecture was proved by Lin \cite{LDMA80} and Gunawardena \cite{Gu80}, \cite{AGM85}.
-Thereafter Ravenel \cite{Ra81}, \cite{Ra84} gave an inductive proof of the Segal conjecture for finite cyclic $p$-groups $G = C_{p^n}$ of order~$p^n$, starting from Lin and Gunawardena's theorems.
+Graeme Segal's Burnside ring conjecture \cite{Ad82} for a finite $p$-group $G$ asserts that if $X = S_G$ is the genuinely $G$-equivariant sphere spectrum, then the canonical map $X^G \to X^{hG} = F(EG_+, X)^G$ is a $p$-adic equivalence.
+For cyclic groups $G = C_p$ of prime order the conjecture was proved by Lin \cite{LDMA80} and Gunawardena \cite{Gu80}, \cite{AGM85}.
+Thereafter Ravenel \cite{Ra81}, \cite{Ra84} gave an inductive proof of Segal's conjecture for finite cyclic $p$-groups $G = C_{p^n}$ of order~$p^n$, starting from Lin and Gunawardena's theorems.
 Ravenel's result was superseded by Carlsson's proof \cite{Ca84} of the Segal conjecture for all finite $p$-groups, but as we shall show here, Ravenel's methods are also of interest in a more general context, where $X$ is a quite general $G$-spectrum.

 As was elucidated by Miller and Wilkerson \cite{MW83}, Ravenel's methods give two proofs of the Segal conjecture for cyclic groups---one computational using the modified Adams spectral sequence, and one non-computational, using explicit geometric constructions.

-The object of this paper is to generalize the non-computational, geometric proof of the Segal conjecture to deduce when $X^G \to X^{hG}$ is ``close to'' a $p$-adic equivalence for $G = C_{p^n}$, assuming that $X^C \to X^{hC}$ and similar maps are ``close to'' such an equivalence for $C = C_p$.
+The object of this paper is to generalize Ravenel's geometric proof of the Segal conjecture to show that $X^G \to X^{hG}$ is ``close to'' a $p$-adic equivalence for $G = C_{p^n}$, assuming that $X^C \to X^{hC}$ and similar maps are ``close to'' such an equivalence for $C = C_p$.
+Our main technical results are Theorems~\ref{thm-1.6} and~\ref{cor-1.7}.
+Their statements involve $(W, k)$-coconnected maps and geometric fixed points, which are discussed in Definitions~\ref{def:coconn} and~\ref{dfn-1.3}, respectively.
+See Example~\ref{ex-2.2} for more on how a $(W, k)$-coconnected map is close to a $p$-adic equivalence.